-One of my most favored Swiss watchmakers is prepping a number of new timepieces for the upcoming SIHH 2011 even.
-The new IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
-5101) watch is among them.
+One of my most favored Swiss watchmakers has revealed a number of new timepieces for the SIHH 2011 event.
+The IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
+5101) is among them.
 Playing on the crowded field of -ahem- “affordable” luxury dress watches, IWC Portofino has always been somewhat of an ugly duck in the family of beautiful swans.
-Now, however, the model is updated and seems to be moved a tad upmarket.
+Now, however, the model is updated and is moved a tad upmarket.

 The new IWC Portofino Hand-Wound 8 Days will be the most expensive model in the line-up, which will also include a Portofino Automatic (Ref.
 3565,) Portofino Chronograph (Ref.
 3910,) and Portofino Dual Time (Ref.
-3610) GMT watch.
+3610) timekeeper that features a handy GMT complication.

 Having successfully absorbed the core DNA of the recently refreshed IWC Portuguese family, the new model features a similar dial layout, is powered by an in-house Caliber 59210 manual-wind movement, and will soon be available both in stainless steel and in rose gold.